mit-mc-clas12/documentation/README.md

  dst: yes                                              # choice: produce dst. "only" will discard the non-dst output

 4. Have Submit returns the farmSubmissionID so it can be picked up by the web interface
+5. Catch IP address
+6. function to return approx location of 5. and display on minimap